khanmahmood1/OpenAIChatbot--below__v1.0.0.0/README.md

 # OpenAI Chatbot

 This project implements a chatbot powered by the OpenAI API.
-It utilizes the GPT (Generative Pre-trained Transformer) model to generate conversational responses based on user inputs.
+It utilizes the GPT (Generative Pre-trained Transformer) model to generate conversational responses based on user inputs. <br>
+This is mainly one project and it is modified with time respetive to their name and last one "Chatbot4" is latest updation version of this project <br>
+Contribute in it if their is any error in file

 ## Getting Started